d3str0yer/torrentbox/README.md

 (change sda1 and sdb1 depending on which is the stick and which is the hdd, find out which is which with the command lsusb)

-You can do this step after the installation, or during, or before.
+You can do this step after the installation, or during, or before

 ## Start the Installation